Characterizing the Bulk-Boundary Correspondence of one-dimensional non-Hermitian interacting systems by edge entanglement entropy: Model and entanglement entropy

 For the interacting non-Hermitian system, the method of correlated matrix is no longer valid.
-We then turn to the non-Hermitian Lanczos method \cite{ba.de.00}, a two-sided iterative algorithm, to compute the entanglement entropy.
+We then turn to the non-Hermitian Lanczos ED method \cite{ba.de.00} to compute the entanglement entropy.
+In practice, the ED method begins with representing the many-body basis in Hilbert space.
+For the model in Eq. (\ref{model}), a convenient basis can be constructed in real space as $|\psi\rangle=\prod_{i=1}^L (c_{i\uparrow}^\dagger)^{n_i^\uparrow}\prod_{j=1}^L (c_{j\downarrow}^\dagger)^{n_j^\downarrow}|0\rangle$, where $n_i^\sigma\in\{0,1\}$ indicates whether or not site $i$ is occupied by a spin-$\sigma$ electron.
+A sequence of values $\{ n_i^\sigma \}$ can be interpreted as a bit-pattern, which uniquely corresponds to an integer $I^\sigma$.
+In this way, each basis-state is represented by a pair of integers $(I^\uparrow, I^\downarrow)$ \cite{lin.90,li.gu.93}.
+After generating the basis states in order, the elements of Hamiltonian matrix can be computed by suitable bit-level operations \cite{li.gu.93}.
+The Hamiltonian matrix is sparse in this representation, and only nonzero elements are stored to save memory and speed up operations.
+The following key step is to diagonalize the Hamiltonian matrix using non-Hermitian Lanczos method, which is a two-sided iterative algorithm \cite{ba.de.00}.
 By using the relation of recurrence, two sequences of Lanczos vectors can be generated, which are biorthogonal and span the left and right Krylov spaces.
 The Hamilton matrix in these Lanczos bases is a non-Hermitian tridiagonal matrix whose eigenvectors can be used to construct the eigenvectors of the original Hamiltonian \cite{lin.90,li.gu.93,ba.de.00}.
 The right (left) ground state vector obtained from Lanczos can be projected onto a right (left) tensor with a rank $L$, the number of total lattice sites.
 After cutting the system, the right (left) tensor can be further reshaped into a $4^{L_A}$-by-$4^{L_B}$ right (left) matrix $T_R$ ($T_L$), where $L_A$ and $L_B$ are the lattice sizes of subsystems $A$ and $B$, respectively.
 The matrix $T_R$ ($T_L$) corresponds to a direct product of the right (left) eigenvectors of $A$ and $B$.
 The partial trace over $B$ can be easily performed by matrix multiplication and the reduced density matrix can be calculated by $\rho^{RL}_A=T_R^\dagger T_L$.
+With $\rho^{RL}_A$, the entanglement entropy can be worked out through their definitions in Eqs. (\ref{S}) and (\ref{eq2}).